-- Sudden onset of seizures
+- Sudden onset of seizures.

-- Sudden changes in vision or memory
+- Sudden changes in vision or memory.

-Make an appointment to see your health care provider if you have persistent signs and symptoms that concern you, such as headaches that worsen over time.
+Make an appointment to see your healthcare professional if you have lasting symptoms that worry you, such as headaches that get worse over time.

 Risk factors for a meningioma include: